Managing SNMP

 snmp-server user user2 auth 7 0207175f0d01072b4742

-It is seen that with merge-global, the effective configuration on the switch is a merge of the global configuration and the switch specific configuration.
+When using merge-global, the effective configuration on the switch is a merge of the global configuration and the switch-specific configuration.

-Note: SNMP community, user and host are of list-type.
-In merge-mode these list-type configs append to potentially existing global config.
+Note: SNMP community, user, and host are of list-type.
+In merge-mode these list-type configurations append to potentially existing global config.

 Below is an example with override-global: